Closed

 About

-Currant Creek Guard Station is a historic duplex cabin situated next to the beautiful Currant Creek Reservoir in the Uinta-Wasatch-Cache National Forest at an elevation of 8,000 feet.
-The facility has been converted into two separate units, each with its own entrance, kitchen, bathroom, and living area.
-Unit A features one bedroom with a queen bed, while Unit B has two bedrooms with a queen bed and bunk beds.
-Combined, the units can accommodate up to 16 people, with each unit sleeping 8.
+Currant Creek Guard Station is a historic Forest Service duplex cabin situated at 8,000 feet elevation adjacent to the scenic Currant Creek Reservoir in Utah's Uinta-Wasatch-Cache National Forest.
+The cabin is divided into two separate units, each with its own private entrance, fully equipped kitchen with modern appliances, living area, bathroom with flush toilet and shower, and propane heating.
+Unit A has one bedroom with a queen bed, while Unit B offers two bedrooms with a queen and bunk beds.
+Each unit accommodates up to 8 guests.

 Directions